 If those figures don’t make this business the best then I don’t know what does.

-- The Kenyan middle class is growing and with it, more people who are willing to pay more money for executive things – haircut being in the list
+- The Kenyan middle class is growing and with it, more people are willing to pay more money for executive things – haircuts being on the list.

-- As an executive barber shop owner you can make between Ksh.
+- As an executive barbershop owner, you can make between Ksh.
 300 and Ksh.
 1,000 per cut depending on your locations.
-Example, I pay Ksh.
+For example, I pay Ksh.
 300 for my haircut in Wineca Kisumu — Ksh.
 500 for the same cut in TRM’s Kings and Queens Salon (Nairobi) and even more in other malls.

 - Manpower to run the business is easily available.

-A trading licence is the local authority licence offered by county governments (get licence on eCitizen).
-Prices for these licences vary by county.
-You can get a trading licence for as low as Ksh.
+You can get a trading license for as low as Ksh.
 3,000 and as high as Ksh.
 15,000 depending on the location and size of your business.

 These are seats customized for the Kinyozi environment.